-(1) The value of each market share unit on the date of grant was \$48.36.
-We determined the total value of each award as of the date of grant using a binomial lattice model, which assumptions and value may be different from the value we use for financial accounting purposes.
+(1) The value of each market share unit on the date of grant was \$65.03.
+We determined the total value of each award as of the date of grant using a binomial lattice valuation model.

-Fiscal Year 2013 Equity Awards
+Fiscal Year 2015 Equity Awards